joelyy-mcintyreks/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, this means striving to write clean, concise, and easily understandable code that solves problems effectively without unnecessary complexity.
 Remember, code is read far more often than it's written; thus, clarity should be a priority.
 Additionally, embrace modularity and reusable components to enhance maintainability and scalability of your software systems."

 "Also, 'Premature optimization is the root of all evil' – Donald Knuth.
 Focus on writing correct and clear code first, then optimize only where and when necessary, based on data and profiling results.
 This wisdom reminds us not to over-engineer solutions before understanding the actual bottlenecks in our applications."

+# 2024-01-24
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clear, concise, and readable code that can be easily understood and maintained by others.
+Remember, 'Premature optimization is the root of all evil.'
+Focus on making your code correct first, then optimize if and where necessary.
+Always keep in mind that you're not just writing code for computers to execute; you're writing it for humans to read, review, and evolve over time."

+In essence, prioritize clarity and maintainability over premature optimization, and always consider the longevity and collaborative nature of software development.